Ethel Bellamy

-Ethel Frances Butwell Bellamy (17 November 1881 – 7 December 1960) was an English astronomical computer and seismologist.
-She helped catalogue the position of over a million stars.
+Ethel Frances Butwell Bellamy (17 November 1881 – 7 December 1960) was an English astronomical computer and seismologist known for her significant contributions to the field of astronomy and seismology.
+Bellamy collected, measured and updated observations from seismological stations around the world, and served as editor of the International Seismological Summary.
+In 1928 she was awarded a silver medal by the Pope for her work on understanding the Vatican zone plates.

-Biography
+Early life and education

-Bellamy was born in Oxford on 17 November 1881 to Montague Edward James Butwell Bellamy (1850–1908) and Mary Bellamy (née Castell).
-Her uncle Frank Arthur Bellamy was the senior of the two assistants at the Radcliffe Observatory of the University of Oxford; in 1899, at 17 years old, Ethel started to work for him, on a part-time basis from home, as an assistant.
+Bellamy was born in Oxford.
+She was the daughter of Montague Edward James Butwell Bellamy (1850–1908) and Mary Bellamy (née Castell).
+Her uncle Frank Arthur Bellamy was senior assistant at the Radcliffe Observatory of the University of Oxford; where Bellamy began working part-time at the age of 17, from home as an assistant.
 She performed computations for Oxford's contributions to the Carte du Ciel and Astrographic Catalogue projects, under the directions of the Savilian Professor of Astronomy, Herbert Hall Turner.

+Career

 In 1912 Turner appointed her as second assistant at the observatory, a permanent full-time post, for £50 a year.
 The job that she took had previously been occupied by another of her uncles, Frederick Bellamy, who had died at an early age before she was born.

 After the completion of Oxford's role in the Astrographic Catalogue, Turner decided to assist the Vatican Observatory, which was having difficulty with its computations.
 From 1911 to 1928, Bellamy performed the reductions on the measurements and prepared the results for publication; the analysis of the Vatican's zone was "wholly in [her] hands".
-In recognition of her work the Vatican awarded her a silver medal in 1928; however, her work on the matter was unpaid.
+In recognition of her work on the Vatican she was presented a silver medal by the Pope in 1928.
+Her work was unpaid.
 By 1928 she and her uncle had catalogued the position of over a million stars.